 - Moderate non-proliferative DR: microaneurysms or intraretinal haemorrhages ± cotton wool spots, venous beading, intraretinal microvascular abnormalities (IRMAs).

-- Severe to very severe non-proliferative DR (sometimes referred to as pre-proliferative disease), as above: a minimum number of these features are required in a minimum number of retinal quadrants to define severe or very severe disease.
+- Severe to very severe non-proliferative DR (sometimes referred to as pre-proliferative disease), as above: a minimum number of these features is required in a minimum number of retinal quadrants to define severe or very severe disease.

 - Non-high-risk proliferative DR: new vessels on the disc (NVD) - or within one disc diameter of it or new vessels elsewhere (NVE).